 The mandate comes with an eld compliance date.
 The reason behind this mandate was to ensure strict compliance with the rules of hours of service, thereby improving working conditions for the drivers, as well as making roads safer.
 However, the rule does not apply to all drivers and motor carriers, and there are some exceptions.

-There are certain major exemptions that every commercial motor vehicle carrier and driver must know.
-What are they?
-Let’s see.
+Major exemptions every commercial motor vehicle carrier and driver must know

-- ELD Rule Exemption for Vehicles Manufactured Before 2000: The most important technical requirement to install an electronic logging device that has been certified by the FMCSA and is also compliant with its rule, is the presence of an engine control module.
+The most important technical requirement to install an electronic logging device that has been certified by the FMCSA and is also compliant with its rule is the presence of an engine control module.
 Vehicles and engines manufactured before the year of the 2000 did not have an ECM (engine control module).
-That is why a vehicle that was manufactured before 2000 is exempt from mandatory installation of an ELD.
-However, it is important to note here, that sometimes drivers and motor carrier opt for an updated engine, and replace the older one.
+That is why a vehicle that was manufactured before 2000 is exempt from the mandatory installation of an ELD.
+However, it is important to note here, that sometimes drivers and motor carriers opt for an updated engine, and replace the older one.
 This can either be through a gilder kit, or simply by swapping the engines of two vehicles.
 In such cases, the manufacturing date of the engine is considered.
 So even if the vehicle was manufactured before 2000, but the engine is from 2000 or later, the vehicle will be required to install an electronic logging device.
 Also, if the engines are swapped, a post-2000 commercial motor vehicle can have a pre-2000 engine, and therefore will not need to have an ELD.

-- The 100 air mile exemption: The term “air mile” is internationally known as “nautical miles”, and 100 air miles are actually equivalent to 115.08 miles or 185.2 kilometers.
+The term “air mile” is internationally known as “nautical miles”, and 100 air miles are actually equivalent to 115.08 miles or 185.2 kilometers.
 Under this exemption, any interstate driver with CDL who travels within 100 air miles radius of the work location, does not have to get an ELD in his/her vehicle.
-But to avail this exemptions, a driver is required to fulfill certain conditions.
+But to avail of this exemption, a driver is required to fulfill certain conditions.

-- A driver’s workday must not ne longer than 12 hours.
+- A driver’s workday must not be longer than 12 hours.

 In case of roadside inspection, the driver must inform the safety officer that they are exempt from keeping records in the vehicle as they are operating under ‘100 mile radius exemptions’, and that the necessary records are kept at the carrier’s office.

-Also, if for some reason the driver has travelled beyond the 100 miles radius, or has driven for over 11 hours, or has been driving throughout the day without taking a break, the driver must use a regular log.
+Also, if for some reason the driver has traveled beyond the 100 miles radius, has driven for over 11 hours, or has been driving throughout the day without taking a break, the driver must use a regular log.
 The regular log can either be paper or electronic.

-A driver can drive as many miles as required, given that they stay inside the 100 mile radius.
-This is to ensure that they can report back to work location at the end of the driving shift.
+A driver can drive as many miles as required, given that they stay within the 100-mile radius.
+This is to ensure that they can report back to the work location at the end of the driving shift.

-- The 150 air mile radius exemption: This exemption is very similar to the 100 air mile radius exemption, except it applies to drivers that do not have CDL and therefore cannot operate in any state that requires a CDL to drive.
-150 air mile is equivalent to 172.5 miles.
+This exemption is very similar to the 100 air-mile radius exemption, except it applies to drivers that do not have CDL and therefore cannot operate in any state that requires a CDL to drive.
+150 air miles is equivalent to 172.5 miles.
 Here are the other conditions that a non-CDL driver must follow to benefit from the exemption:

 - They must not drive a vehicle that requires a Commercial Driving License.